Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage. He likes to write about its culture and current issues.

 Despite China's numerous traditions and cultural practices, Beijing opera or Peking opera represented a cultural expression for the whole of China.
 The community embraced it as part of their heritage and it is considered China's national treasure.
 It was used as a cultural exchange to improve relationships between communist China and the rest of the world.

 It was inscribed on the Representative List of UNESCO's Intangible Cultural Heritage only recently in 2010.

 Mak Yong Theater from Malaysia

-Mak Yong or also known to the Malay society as Mak Yung, is a combination of stylized dance, ritual, song, vocal and instrumental music, improvised and formal spoken text and stylized acting.
+Mak Yong, also known to the Malay society as Mak Yung, is a combination of stylized dance, ritual, song, vocal and instrumental music, improvised and formal spoken text, and stylized acting.
 It sometimes delved into elements of mysticism.

-Most of Mak Yong's tales were developed from Kelantan-Pattani mythologies and these story telling will be in a series of three-hour acts and will stretch over several days.
+Most of Mak Yong's tales were developed from Kelantan-Pattani mythologies and this storytelling will be in a series of three-hour acts and stretch over several days.

-Mak Yong is currently the only Malaysian performing art that was listed into UNESCO's Intangible Cultural Heritage and was inscribed in 2005.
+Mak Yong is currently the only Malaysian performing art that was listed in UNESCO's Intangible Cultural Heritage and was inscribed in 2005.